 Article 18: Conformity of Railway Tickets

-18.1 The Contracting Parties undertake to progressively align their national requirements on railway ticketing and the required form and content of the tickets, including the language and script signs, and the required data, including the stations of embarkation and destination, train number, time of departure, time of arrival, passenger name, ID/passport number, ticket number, route, class of wagon, price, period of validity, date of issue, and name of issuing railway.
+18.1 The Contracting Parties undertake to progressively align their national requirements on railway ticketing and the required form and content of the tickets, including the language and script signs, and the required data, including the stations of embarkation and destination, train number, time of departure, passenger name, ID/passport number, ticket number, route, class of wagon, price, period of validity, date of issue, and name of issuing railway.

 18.2 The Contracting Parties shall accept tickets acquired in any other Contracting Party.

-18.3 Further specifications, including the allocation of ticket revenues among the Contracting Parties, shall be defined in Annex 11 and in the relevant Technical Arrangements between the competent authorities of the Contracting Parties.
+18.3 Further specifications, including the allocation of ticket revenues among the Contracting Parties, shall be defined in a future dedicated Annex to be adopted by the Contracting Parties and in the relevant Technical Arrangements between the competent authorities of the Contracting Parties.

 Article 19: Ticketing Availability

 The Contracting Parties undertake to cooperate on ticketing availability to ensure the seamless functioning of the railway network and accessibility for customers.
-Further requirements shall be defined in Annex 11.
+Further requirements shall be defined in a future dedicated Annex to be adopted by the Contracting Parties.

 Part III.B: Cross-Border and Transit Transport of Goods by Railway